zentrumnawi/solid-discussions/solid-git-workflow.md

 ### 2. Commit your changed files

-As soon as you have finished some smaller sub task and saved your files, commit your changes.
+As soon as you have finished some smaller sub task and saved your files, _commit_ your changes.

-It is recommended to use the Git Tools of VSCode, which are rather comfortable.
+It is helpful to use the Git UI of VSCode, which makes things rather comfortable.

 You can also commit all your changes by using